cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

 RowIndexField
   *Text (required).* The property ID in the ``RowDataTable`` data table that maps into ``RowIndexArray`` array in the HDF5 source file. ``RowIndexField`` and ``RowIndexArray`` together establish the link between the row data table values, and the data present in the HDF5 source file.
+  Alternatively ``RowIndexArray`` can be omitted implying that the rows in HDF5 are in the same order as ``RowIndexField`` sorted.
   Note that "AutoKey" can be used if your rows do not have Unique IDs

 RowIndexArray
   *Text.* 1D Array in the HDF5 source file that gives the value of ``RowIndexField`` for each row.
-  If this is missing then it is assumed that the HDF5 rows are in the same order as the ``RowDataTable`` data table, sorted by the ``RowIndexField`` property.
+  If this is omitted then it is assumed that the HDF5 columns are in the same order as the ``RowDataTable`` data table, sorted by the ``RowIndexField`` property.

 FirstArrayDimension